Language: EN

 The Date Type in JavaScript

-In JavaScript, the Date type is a basic type that allows us to handle dates and times and perform operations with them.
+In JavaScript, the type Date is a basic type that allows us to handle dates and times and perform operations with them.

-The Date type in JavaScript is not a primitive type, like string or number, but rather an object.
+The Date type in JavaScript is not a primitive type, like string or number, but an object.

-Creating a Date Object
+Creating a Date object

 To create a Date object, you can use the Date() constructor, which accepts different types of parameters: